Henokagb/8_weeks_SQL_Challenge/README.md

-# 8_weeks_SQL_Challenge
+# SQL_Challenge
-Resolution of all the use cases from the web site https://8weeksqlchallenge.com/
+Resolution of the use cases from the web site https://8weeksqlchallenge.com/

 The 8 weeks SQL Challenge is a set of exercices involving writing SQL queries to resolves most of the use cases existing in differents business types:
 - 1- Danny's Diner: https://8weeksqlchallenge.com/case-study-1/